murphyk2021/MechaCar_Statistical_Analysis/README.md

 Further analysis of the suspension coil data supports the above conclusion that the manufcaturing process at Lot 3 needs to be reviewed.
 This is evident by the t-test results that show that there is a statistically significant difference between the coils produced at Lot 3 compared to the population mean of 1500PSI.

 ![t-test results](https://github.com/murphyk2021/MechaCar_Statistical_Analysis/blob/1b3c675c6a173485df11787686b043b5e83a2e0d/images/ttest_Sus_Coils.JPG)
+---

+## Study Design: MechaCar vs Competition
+The manufacturing team has been working hard to produce the best possible product.
+However, if AutosRUs is gogn to turn a profit they will need to stand out against the competition.
+So, we will need to analyze how AutosRUs vehicles compare to others on the market.
+The customer is going to want to get the most from their money so it may behoove AutosRUS to show:
+- average inventory price is lower than the competition
+  - A two-sample t-test which compares the calculated average cost of vehicles could be used to determine if there is a significant difference
+    - Null hypothesis: There is no statistical significance (p>0.05) between the average price at AutosRUs and other companies
+    - Alternate hypothesis: Average prices at AutosRUs are lower than other companies
+  - A summary boxplot could also be used to visualize this data from multiple companies

+-Customer satisfaction after purchasing a vehicle through AutosRUs compared to the competition
+  - Statistical data of customer satisfaction could be obtained through the use of surveys or posted online reviews
+  - Summary statistics and a t-test could be used to compare data from different companies (data could be grouped by individual competitors and/or as one competitor